 Tested On Humans: Lucca seizes on the Millenial Fair to test out her telepod, marketing it as an "attraction" of sorts.
 Unfortunately, Lucca's reputation precedes her; no one's going to be caught dead near that device.

 Wrench Wench: She displays the Machine Empathy that typically accompanies the trope.
 Chrono Trigger is an impressively gender neutral world, though, so her interest in machines isn't seen as awkward for a girl.

 The princess of Guardia Castle in 1000 A.D., and daughter of King Guardia XXXIII.
 Fed up with the trappings of royal life (i.e. not being able to go anywhere without her father's approval), she runs off and bumps into Crono at the Millennial Fair.
 Her real name is Nadia, but she prefers to be called Marle.

 Also, after Crono dies, she becomes hellbent to bring him back, along with Lucca.
-When the whole world is telling her "you have to let go", she says "screw destiny" one more time.
+When the whole world is telling her "You have to let go", she says "Screw Destiny!" yet again.

 Crash into Hello: She first bumps into Crono at the Millennial Fair, dropping her pendant.

 Crutch Character: While she's the main healer for the most part, all her healing techs are single target only unless they're combined with somebody else; for this reason, she tends to get ditched as a healer (and thus just plain ditched) once Frog and/or Robo's magic stats get high enough for their wide-angle heal beams to be worthwhile.
 Her Ice spells also become redundant when Magus joins, and earlier with Frog's Water magic to a lesser degree, given that the two are listed as the same element.
 Her Double Tech abilities are still quite useful.
 In particular, Antipode, which is combined with Lucca's fire to create Shadow magic.